S-GrabhamMadden/Fire-of-Life-Quartz/source/content/Geography/Territories/Mortal Empire.md

 The Orders of the Empire are major social and political bodies recognized by the Caliphate, empowered with certain responsibilities and granted significant autonomy and authority.

 #### Khatibi Order
-The [[Khatibi]] are the organized priesthood of the Mortal Empire, the proponents of [[Al-Khatib]], and the memorialists of the great [[Wali]].
+The [[Khatibi Order]] are the organized priesthood of the Mortal Empire, the proponents of [[Al-Khatib]], and the memorialists of the great [[Wali]].

 #### Magi Order
-The [[Magi]] are astrologers, alchemists, and sorcerers long since divided from the teachings of the [[House of Wisdom]].
+The [[Magi Order]] are astrologers, alchemists, and sorcerers long since divided from the teachings of the [[House of Wisdom]].
 They maintain many educational [[Madrasa|Madrasas]], and serve as advisors to nearly every aristocratic court of note.

 #### Fidai Order
-The [[Fidai]] are a closed association of assassins and hunters, following the many predictions left behind by their mysterious founder.
+The [[Fidai Order]] are a closed association of assassins and hunters, following the many predictions left behind by their mysterious founder.
 Officially, the Fidai are responsible for killing dangerous monsters and [[Sahir]] Black Magicians, but have also *allegedly* served historically as killers of tyrants.

 ## Subdivisions